 What Is Sexual Sadism Disorder?

-Sexual sadism disorder is a subcategory of paraphilic disorders.
-A paraphilia is an intense and persistent sexual interest in atypical sexual targets or activities.
-A paraphilic disorder is a paraphilia which causes significant distress, functional impairment and/or harm to self or others.
-Most people who have sadistic sexual interests or who are affected by other paraphilias do not experience significant distress or cause harm and would therefore not be classified as having a mental disorder.
+Sexual sadism disorder is a subcategory of paraphilic disorders, an intense and persistent sexual interest in atypical sexual targets or activities.
+Most people who have sadistic sexual interests or who are affected by other paraphilias do not experience significant distress or cause harm, and would therefore not be classified as having a mental disorder.
 Sexual sadism disorder is typically diagnosed when sexual assault involving the infliction of pain has occurred with three or more victims or in multiple episodes involving a single victim.
-Consenting sexual play involving the infliction of pain does not classify as sexual sadism disorder.

 Rape, or sexual assault without the deliberate infliction of pain, is not linked with sexual sadistic disorder, unless pain experienced by the victim is related to the perpetrator’s level of sexual arousal.
 Among civilly committed sex offenders in the United States, less than 10% have been diagnosed with sexual sadism disorder.1 However, among individuals who have committed sexually motivated homicides, rates of sexual sadism disorder range from 37% to 75%.1

-Symptoms of Sexual Sadism Disorder4
+Symptoms of Sexual Sadism Disorder

-The main criterion for sexual sadism disorder is a recurrent and intense sexual arousal from the physical or psychological suffering of another person, as manifested by fantasies, urges or behaviors.
-Sexually active adults may engage in consenting “rough sex” or be aroused by sexual acts involving the infliction of pain.
-In the absence of fixation, mental distress, or the non-consenting infliction of pain on another person, this arousal would not be classified as a mental disorder.
-A person with sexual sadism disorder is often only able to achieve arousal when the infliction of suffering is present and they may lack control over their fantasies, urges, or behaviors.
+The main criterion for sexual sadism disorder is a recurrent and intense sexual arousal from the physical or psychological suffering of another person, as manifested by fantasies, sexually intrusive thoughts, urges, or behaviors.
+A person with sexual sadism disorder is often only able to achieve arousal when the infliction of suffering is present and they may lack control over their fantasies, urges, or behaviors.4

 Individuals who openly acknowledge an intense sexual interest in sadistic sexual activities are referred to as “admitting individuals.”
-These individuals are only diagnosed with a mental disorder if they report psychosocial difficulties or distress in relation to their sexual interests or have a legal record to indicate that they have acted on these impulses.
-Individuals who deny sadistic sexual interests yet have a history of inflicting pain or suffering on multiple non-consenting persons may be diagnosed with sexual sadism disorder despite their negative report.
+These people are only diagnosed with a mental disorder if they report psychosocial difficulties or distress in relation to their sexual interests or have a legal record to indicate that they have acted on these impulses.
+Those who deny sadistic sexual interests yet have a history of inflicting pain or suffering on multiple non-consenting persons may be diagnosed with sexual sadism disorder despite their negative report.

 In order to meet the diagnostic criteria for sexual sadism disorder, the sexually sadistic focus must have:1